ClaudiaLopezLagosGlez/PacMen-Factory/README.md

 ♻️ Roadmap of future improvements: Add a PacMan sound.
 The mouth of each PacMan can move.

-©️ License information: This repository was made under the MIT license.
+©️ License information: This repository was made under the MIT License.